igniterealtime/Smack/documentation/developer/integrationtest.md

 ### `AbstractSmackLowLevelIntegrationTest`

-Allows low level integration test, i.e. ever test method will have it's on exclusive XMPPTCPConnection instances.
+Allows low level integration test, i.e. ever test method will have its on exclusive XMPPTCPConnection instances.

 ### `IntegrationTestEnvironment`